Now, if you are TRULY a beginner, you won't be asked to teach voice lessons.

 And the round Heigh Ho?
 For a first-lesson student???

 Yes.
 It will be a long time before they are able to hold their part while I sing the other, but every week we will try it, and they will gradually improve.
 There is a lot to be learned from this "simple" song!
-How to mete out the breath, for one.
+How to measure out the breath, for one.

 This post has been an attempt to answer more fully a letter I recently received: